 Pinch of salt

-1. Preheat the oven to 325 degrees F. While the oven heats up mix together all the ingredients in a 2-3 qt. casserole and bring to a boil on the stove, stirring often, and turn off the heat.
+1. Preheat oven to 325 °F. While the oven heats up mix together all the ingredients in a 2-3 qt. casserole and bring to a boil on the stove, stirring often, then turn off the heat.

 3. Spoon onto plates and top with homemade whipped cream.